dymmond/lilya/docs/en/docs/middleware.md

 * `SessionMiddleware` - Middleware that handles the sessions.
 * `WSGIMiddleware` - Allows to connect WSGI applications and run them inside Lilya.
 A [great example](./wsgi.md) how to use it is available.
+* `XFrameOptionsMiddleware` - Middleware that handles specifically against clickjacking.
+* `SecurityMiddleware` - Provides several security enhancements to the request/response cycle and adds security headers to the response.

 ### CSRFMiddleware